Firebase Hosting can connect to your own custom domains, like

 Once domain ownership is verified we will provision an SSL certificate for your domain and deploy it across our global CDN.
 This process can take several hours.

-Domains will be listed as Subject Alternative Names in the FirebaseApp SSL certificate, which is publicly viewable.
-While the domain is provisioning, you may see a certificate with other names.
-This is a normal part of the process and will resolve once your domain is added.
+Your domain will be listed as one of the Subject Alternative Names in the FirebaseApp SSL certificate, which is publicly viewable.
+While the domain is provisioning, you may see an invalid certificate with that does not include your domain name.
+This is a normal part of the process and will resolve once your domain's certificate is available.